 She realized that all objects are in motion, waiting for stories to illuminate them.
 The clouds’ shifting form also schooled her in the various possibilities open to her as a writer.
 So did Jack Frost’s enchanted creations that enlivened the windows in wintertime, forcing her to view her surroundings as if through a bewitching prism.
 These early experiences helped her to envision multi-dimensional characters.
 Magical realism pulses at the heart of her narratives, her work celebrating the imagination.

 As an adult, Lily continues to seek instruction about fiction from clouds.
 Just as they provide the earth with much-needed water, she believes that stories have a similar function, preparing the mind to receive new ideas.
 Also, conditions inside a cloud are not static—water droplets are constantly forming and re-evaporating.
 Stories, too, change, depending on who is reading them, each one giving life to its readers.

-She has published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 150 American and Canadian venues.
+She has published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 155 American and Canadian venues.
 Fling!, one of her novels, was published in July 2015 by Pen-L Publishing.
-Curva Peligrosa, another novel, will be published in spring 2017.
+Curva Peligrosa, another novel, was published in September 2017.
 Freefall: A Divine Comedy will be released in 2018.
-Tillie: Portrait of a Canadian Girl in Training, featuring the same main character as in Freefall will come out in 2019.
+Tillie: Portrait of a Canadian Girl in Training, featuring the same main character as in Freefall, will come out in 2019.
 Her poetry collection All This was published in 2011.
-She also taught writing at the University of San Francisco for over 30 years and was vice-president of USF’s part-time faculty union.
+She also taught writing at the University of San Francisco (USF) for over 30 years and was vice-president of USF’s part-time faculty union.
+She currently teaches creative writing at USF’s Fromm Institute for Lifelong Learning.
 When not writing, she paints and travels widely with her husband.